rwsarmstrong/strongtrack/README.md

 # StrongTrack v0.7

 Download the windows 10, (64 bit only) version [here](https://drive.google.com/file/d/19h9OBaaSLLB9Ld5YYgxasLVn5PtUbEez/view?usp=sharing) (google drive.
 99.9 MB zip).
+WARNING: DUE TO PROBLEMS WITH THE METHOD I USE TO PACKAGE THE EXECUTABLE I'M CURRENTLY UNABLE TO UPDATE THIS BUILD AND THERE IS A KNOWN BUG THAT RENDERS COEFFICENT EXTRACTION SUB OPTIMAL IN CERTAIN CASES.
+AT THE TIME OF WRITING - IF ABLE TO - I RECOMMEND USING THE SCRIPTS HELD WITHIN THIS REPOSITORY RATHER THAN THE EXECTUABLE.

 Example projects for UE4 and Blender may be found at the bottom of the page.

 Hi there!
 Here you can find code for StrongTrack, a tool for landmark annotation and finding coefficents for facial animation.
 If installing python/libraries (see below) is intimidating and you're running a windows 10 (with a 64 bit installation...which it probably is) I recommend trying the exectuable linked above.
 This executable consists of the code contained within this reposititory passed through pyinstaller for packaging.
 I'm working on a full install process for windows/mac/linux to further lower the barrier to entry but this may take a while.